cronn/vitest-file-snapshots/packages/playwright-file-snapshots/README.md

 pnpm add -D @cronn/playwright-file-snapshots
 ```

-### Using the Custom Matcher in your project
+### Using the Custom Matchers in your project

-Import the Custom Matcher in your test:
+Import the Custom Matchers in your test:

 ```ts
 import { defineValidationFileExpect } from "@cronn/playwright-file-snapshots";